gebv/tgbotserver/README.md

 # Configuration

-Build `docker-compose.yml` file.
-For build `docker-compose.yml` file use the script, follow command:
+For generate `docker-compose.yml` file use the script, follow command:

 ```
-./builddc.sh domain_name subdomain_name
+./gen_docker-compose.py 1234:ABCD "https://sub1.sub2.domain.com/path1/path2/webhook"
 ```

-First argument it is host name of your server.
+* First argument it is token of telegram bot.
-Second argument it is subdomain name - entrypoint for webhook for telegram bot.
+* Second argument it is your webhook url.

 # Run